Foti Kllogjeri

 Fabriano In Acquarello, Fabriano, Italy, 2019

-The International Watercolor Society in Greece, First presentation of the Greek branch of the international watercolor association, 3rd Art Thessaloniki International Fair, 2018
+The International Watercolor Society in Greece, First presentation of the Greek branch of the International Watercolor Society, 3rd Art Thessaloniki International Fair, 2018

 Fabriano In Acquarello, Fabriano, Italy, 2018